 Having done an Honours degree in History of Art at Edinburgh University, Fiona made the interesting, if unusual, move into tax after graduating, and started her career with the Inland Revenue.
 She qualified as a Chartered Tax Adviser in 1989 and is now a specialist tax partner with Springfords Accountants, where she has led the firm's Private Client Tax team since 2005.
 She specialises in advising clients in relation to their income tax, capital gains tax and inheritance tax planning, with particular emphasis on advising families, new businesses, trusts, and the elderly.

 Fiona has been a volunteer with The Prince’s Trust since 2011, as a member of the Lunch with an Old Bag Committee, and has chaired the event since 2013.
-Lunch With an Old Bag has raised almost £4 million for The Prince’s Trust over two years at the 2013 and 2014 lunches, and the Committee are committed to continuing this success.
+Lunch With an Old Bag has raised almost £4 million for The Prince’s Trust over two years, £759k in 2016 and £726k in 2017 alone.
+The Committee are committed to continuing this success.